maryamgbemisola/Power-BI-Projects/README.md

 Ensure you have access to the data sources used in each project (e.g., CSV files, database credentials).
 Update data source paths in Power BI Desktop if files are relocated.

-Usage

-Open a .pbix file in Power BI Desktop to interact with the dashboards and reports.
-Use slicers, filters, and drill-down features to explore data interactively.
-To refresh data, ensure the data sources are accessible and click the "Refresh" button in Power BI Desktop.
-Export reports to PDF or PowerPoint for sharing, or publish to Power BI Service for online access (requires a Power BI account).

 Contact
-For questions or feedback, reach out to me at:
+For questions or feedback, reach out to me at: https://www.linkedin.com/in/maryamgbemisola/

 Email:maryamgbemisolabusinessanalyst@gmail.com
 GitHub: your-username